adeynes/pocketmine-tutorial/pages/configuration.md

 ___

 Each server can now customize the enable message.
-[Next, we'll add commands so that it can be changed in-game or directly from the console.](commands)
+[Next, let's look at events to have Slogan send the MOTD to players when they join.](events)